Coit Tower

 What you need to know

-Coit Tower rises 210 feet above Telegraph Hill, offering panoramic views of San Francisco Bay and the city below.
-Lillie Hitchcock Coit left the funds to build it in 1933, and the Art Deco column has defined the North Beach skyline ever since.
+Coit Tower rises 210 feet above Telegraph Hill, with panoramic views of San Francisco Bay and the city below.
+Lillie Hitchcock Coit died in 1929 and left $100,000 in her will for the beautification of San Francisco.
+The city used the bequest to build the Art Deco column on Telegraph Hill, completed in 1933.

-The tower itself is free to enter.
-You can walk into the lobby, admire the murals, and absorb the atmosphere without paying anything.
-The elevator ride to the observation deck costs a small fee, but the views justify the expense.
-On clear days you can see from the Golden Gate Bridge to the Bay Bridge, with Alcatraz, Angel Island, and the Marin Headlands filling the foreground.
+The tower lobby and ground-floor murals are free.
+The elevator ride to the observation deck has a separate fee.
+On clear days the views stretch from the Golden Gate Bridge to the Bay Bridge, with Alcatraz, Angel Island, and the Marin Headlands in the foreground.

 Explore Nearby